JMJAJ/JMJAJ/README.md

-## Hi there! 👋 Welcome to my GitHub Profile!
+## Hi there! 👋 Welcome to H3LL!

-I'm **JMJAJ**, a passionate developer, learner, and explorer in the vast world of programming and technology. 🚀
+I'm **JMJAJ**, a passionate developer, learner, and explorer in the vast world of programming and technology. 🚀 (Most things are private so it can look like inactive github acc kek)

 ### 🌟 About Me:
 - 🔭 **Currently Working On**: